ethereumdegen/modular-gpt/README.md

 OpenAI in your command prompt with modules.

-Modules are plugins (microservices) which the primary prompting process can communicates with using JSONRPC in the background.
+Modules are plugins (microservices) which the primary prompting process uses to extend its capabilities.
+This is done using JSONRPC communications to various local ports.

 ### Pre-requisites